If you're offered housing because you're homeless

 The standard for suitable emergency housing is lower than temporary and longer term housing.
 If you don’t think the home you’ve been offered is suitable, you should ask the council to consider moving you.

-You might have been offered a hostel or a bed and breakfast as emergency accommodation.
 If you have children or you’re pregnant, you shouldn’t have to stay in a hostel or bed and breakfast for more than 6 weeks.
 If you’re there for longer than this, you should ask the council to move you because it’s no longer suitable.

 If you’re offered a home in a different area